formancehq/stack/sdks/typescript-node/PaymentsApi.md

 const apiInstance = new PaymentsApi(configuration);

 let body:PaymentsApiPaymentslistAccountsRequest = {
-  // number | Limit the number of accounts to return, pagination can be achieved in conjunction with 'skip' parameter.  (optional)
+  // number | The maximum number of results to return per page.  (optional)
-  limit: 10,
+  pageSize: 100,
-  // number | How many accounts to skip, pagination can be achieved in conjunction with 'limit' parameter.  (optional)
+  // string | Parameter used in pagination requests.
+Maximum page size is set to 15.
+Set to the value of next for the next page of results.
+Set to the value of previous for the previous page of results.
+No other parameters can be set when this parameter is set.  (optional)
-  skip: 100,
+  cursor: "aHR0cHM6Ly9nLnBhZ2UvTmVrby1SYW1lbj9zaGFyZQ==",
-  // Array<string> | Field used to sort payments (Default is by date). (optional)
+  // Array<string> | Fields used to sort payments (default is date:desc). (optional)
   sort: [
-    "status",
+    "date:asc,status:desc",
   ],
 };